Roper Racing: History

-Truck Series
+Craftsman Truck Series

 Truck No. 04 history

 The team debuted in the spring Martinsville race in 2018 with team owner Cory Roper driving.
 Roper started 17th and finished 13th.
 Roper would then run more races, specifically at Iowa, Bristol, the second Las Vegas and Texas races, and the season finale at Homestead throughout the year, scoring a best finish of 13th at Martinsville Speedway.
 In 2019, Roper attempted 11 races, scoring a best finish of 9th at Texas Motor Speedway and 3 other top 20 finishes.
 However, he also failed to qualify at Bristol Motor Speedway and Las Vegas Motor Speedway.
-Roper attempted the first 12 races before not attempting another race that season.
+In 2020, Roper attempted the first 12 races before not attempting another race that season.
 He got 3 top-20 finishes, including a 14th-place finish in the NextEra Energy 250.

 In 2021, Roper was leading in the NextEra Energy 250 on the last lap but was passed by race winner Ben Rhodes and Jordan Anderson, finishing third.
 NASCAR Cup Series driver Chase Briscoe went on to drive three races, which included the team's second top-five finish at Bristol Motor Speedway.

 The team did not attempt to qualify at any races during the 2022 season.

 On January 31, 2023, the team announced that Kaden Honeycutt would be driving the entry during the first six races of the season.
 On February 22, Roper was indefinitely suspended by NASCAR for violating the substance abuse policy.
+He was reinstated on March 21.

+For the 2024 season the No. 04 was shared between Roper and Marco Andretti.
+Roper finished 22nd at Daytona.
+At the Circuit of the Americas, Andretti finished 31st after the rear end assembly completely detached from his truck.